Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

 where $f,g$ are real functions and $I$ is an open interval in $\R$.
 If $g$ has a unique maximum, say $x_0\in I$, then Laplace asymptotics tell us that the main contribution to this integral will come from a neighbourhood around $x_0$.
 In fact, if $g''(x_0)<0$, then a Taylor expansion (up to the second order) $g(x)=g(x_0) + \tfrac{1}{2}g''(x_0)\,(x-x_0)^2 +o\big( (x-x_0)^2\big) $ will give that the integral will be asymptotic to

-where the last approximation follows from an evaluation of a Gaussian integral.
-We now want to consider asymptotics when the integral is over a complex contour $\gamma$ with $f,g$ being complex valued, i.e.
+where the last approximation follows from an evaluation of a Gaussian integral (the meaning of $\approx$ is that the ratio of the two sides converges to $1$).
+We now want to consider asymptotics when the integral is over a complex contour $\gamma$ with $f,g$ being complex valued, i.e.,

 The idea in this situation is to reduce to Laplace asymptotics by deforming the contour (using Cauchy's theorem) so that it passes through the critical point(s) of $g$ in a way such that the contribution along the contour away from the critical point is negligible.
-This can, for example, be achieved if the real part of $g$ is negative along the contour, away from the critical point, while its imaginary part is (ideally) equal to zero.
+This can, for example, be achieved if the real part of $g$ along the contour and away from the critical point, is strictly smaller than the real part of $g$ at the critical point, while its imaginary part is (ideally) equal to zero.

 Let us see how this idea can be applied in the example of last passage percolation with exponential weights.
 We will look at the Fredholm kernel we derived in \eqref{Fred_exp} and set the parameters $\alpha_i=\beta_j=a$ for all $i,j$.
-In this case, the kernel writes as
+In this case, the kernel may be written as

 Since $\Re(z-y)>0$ we can write $(z-y)^{-1}=\int_0^\infty e^{-\lambda(z-y)}\,\dd \lambda $.
 Setting

 we have that